Kozer2/Reading-Notes/Reading-01.md

 When creating your website you need to know who it is for.
 - Create imaginary users and give them stats for who they are how often they visit and what their job is.
   - Why are they visiting your website?
 What does it offer them?
 - Map out your website!
-Important things should be # Big
+Important things should stand out more than less important things.
+Find ways to mixup how different important elements stand out
+  - Make some bigger
+  - Make others a different color
+  - Change the front style of some